-Today’s it’s all about Blueberry Jam (or preserves), my kids love them.
-But, I don’t use pectin in our house, due to some allergies we have.
-So, I have been making and canning preserves for about 15 years, and this is the EASIEST way, I have found.
+Today’s it’s all about Instant Pot Blueberry Jam (or preserves).
+My kids love them.
+But, I don’t use pectin in our house due to some allergies we have.
+So, I have been making and canning preserves for about 15 years, and this is the EASIEST way I have found.

-I have been working on using my Instant Pot, for about 6 months.
-Some people, say I have an obsession, I only own 4.
+I have been working on using my Instant Pot for about 6 months.
+Some people say I have an obsession; I only own 4.
 So, I think it not really an obsession yet.
-I have a number of amazing recipes, that I have been sharing on my blog
+I have several amazing recipes that I have been sharing on my blog Fork To Spoon.

 Add the thawed blueberries to the Instant Pot.

 Then add the sugar and lemon juice on top of the blueberries.
 And Mix well.

 Set the high pressure for 8 minutes.
 Then let it naturally release.